codebyandy/drosophila-census/README.md

 ### Method #2: K-Means + Viola-Jones

-This model counts drosphila melanogaster fruit flies in a region of interest from mobile phone images.
-It uses traditional computer vision techniques, such as k-means clustering for segmentation and the Viola-Jones algorithm for object detection.
+This model uses traditional computer vision techniques, such as k-means clustering for segmentation and the Viola-Jones algorithm for object detection.

+### Method #3: YOLOv5 Object Detection

+This model uses deep learning to detect flies from already cropped images.

 This project is being developed for a study that tracks Drosophila adaptation to seasonal insecticide pressure being conducted in the Petrov Lab at Stanford Univeristy.